 What’s happened to our beloved English FA Cup?
-The days where the FA Cup was a competition to win in its own right, I feel is slightly dying away.
+The days where the FA Cup was a competition to win in its own right, the days you draw against your rivals and both teams look at the fixture as if it’s already the final.
+I feel is slightly dying away.
 We need to get the competition back to a point where teams from top to bottom want to win it from the start and not only taking it seriously when they reach the latter stages of the competition.
 If a manager won the Premier League or Champions league would he be sacked without starting as manager the following season?
+Highly doubt it right?
 Well, that exact thing happened with Luis Van Gaal in 2016 when in charge of Manchester United.
 He won the FA Cup and came 5th in the Premier League and was sacked at the end of the season.
 This shows that the FA Cup on its own is not significant enough for the bigger clubs.
 And, with the cup winners only receiving £3.6m in prize money and runners up getting £1.8m to put this into context, a team that finishes 20th in the premier league still goes home with 1.9m for their position.

 I feel a lot of teams are starting to see the FA Cup as an ‘addition’ to anything they achieve.
 For example, winning the Premier League is a great season.
 Premier League along with an FA Cup means you’ve done the double, which adds so much more muscle.
 With football increasingly becoming about money the FA Cup doesn’t offer much incentive in that department which is making the competition slowly becoming more for the lesser teams.
 Let’s break it down from a club level perspective…